Blog

 SAG 2024 – Expert Interview with Dr. Gernot Starke

-In the second episode of our video series of expert interviews with SAG 2024 speakers, Dr. Gernot Starke dives into the fascinating connection between neuroscience, psychology, and software architecture.
-Below, you will find a summary of the key statements from his interview.
+In the second episode of our expert interview series for the Software Architecture Gathering 2024, Dr. Gernot Starke explores the fascinating link between neuroscience, psychology, and software architecture.
+Below, you will find a summary of the key insights from his interview.
 You can watch the full video at the end of the article.

 Key Takeaways:

-1. Cognitive biases, like limited perception and confirmation bias, can hinder decision-making and innovation in software teams.
+1. Cognitive biases, such as limited perception and confirmation bias, can obstruct decision-making and innovation in software teams.

 2. Architects can help teams overcome these biases by focusing on business needs and quality requirements.

-3. Soft skills, including awareness of psychology, are essential for architects to improve team dynamics and foster innovation.
+3. Soft skills, including an understanding of psychology, are crucial for architects to improve team dynamics and foster innovation.

 Watch the whole interview here: